Bright Money Software Engineer Salary in Greater Bengaluru | ₹1.25M-₹1.99M+ | Levels.fyi

 The median Software Engineer compensation in Greater Bengaluru package at Bright Money totals ₹1.99M per year.
-View the base salary, stock, and bonus breakdowns for Bright Money's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Bright Money's total compensation packages.
 Last updated: 11/5/2025

 Company